VictorRutskin/The-Monster-Slayer/README.md

 game, also it will bug the sound, only use this feature if you have a really hard time!

-5.game has 6 endings, will you find them all?
+- Game has 6 endings, will you find them all?

-6.SOUND ALRERT, the game is very noisy!!
+- SOUND ALRERT, the game is very noisy!!

 ## Requirements
 screen size of at least 1920×1080, smaller than this might break the game (yes i know... as i said this was my first project :sweat_smile:	)